Maria Rye sets up a law stationer’s business in Lincoln’s Inn to provide employment to young women.

-Frances Moran became the first female Regius Professor of Laws in Ireland
+Frances Moran becomes the first female Regius Professor of Laws in Ireland.

 The Regius Professorship of Laws was founded in 1668 and is one of the oldest chairs at Trinity College Dublin.
 She was called to the Bar in 1924 and took silk in 1941.
 She was the guest of the Sydney University Women Graduates' Association in 1953

-Dame Rose Heilbron and Helena Normanton became the first two women to receive King’s Counsel at the English Bar.
+Dame Rose Heilbron and Helena Normanton become the first two women appointed King’s Counsel at the English Bar.

 Rose Heilbron was just 34 when she made silk.

-Dame Rose Heilbron became first appointed woman Recorder (Burnley)
+Dame Rose Heilbron becomes first appointed woman Recorder (Burnley).

 Dame Elizabeth Lane appointed first female judge in the County Court.